OriAmir/Optimization-of-traffic-light-as-the-junction/README.md

 </li>
 </ul>

-<I>If there is some change in traffic light a yellow square will blinking on the current traffic light program.
+<I>If there is some change in traffic light a yellow square will blinking on the current traffic light program.</I>